 Being a member of Synod is not just about speaking so it is possible you will never make a speech - voting is the most important thing you will do.
 If you do wish to speak then you may want to observe a few debates to get a sense of the protocol.
 Some people wait years to speak and others make a Maiden Speech at their first group of sessions - it may simply depend on when Synod debates a subject you are both passionate and knowledgeable about!
-Chairs often give preference to Maiden Speakers (you tick a box on the blue Request to Speak form) so make sure you deploy it wisely.
+Chairs often give preference to Maiden Speakers so make sure you deploy it wisely.
 There are microphones and lecterns so you can put your notes (or your iPad) down on the lectern.
-(By the way, it's a good idea to bring a back-up hard copy just in case your device seizes up...)
+(By the way, it's a good idea to bring a back-up hard copy just incase your device seizes up...)